Talbot County, Maryland: St. Joseph Roman Catholic Church

-St. Joseph Roman Catholic Church, which still holds weekly masses, is recognized as the oldest Roman Catholic Church on the Eastern Shore.
+St. Joseph Roman Catholic Church, which still holds weekly masses, is recognized as the oldest Roman Catholic Church on the Eastern Shore of Maryland.
 Father Joseph Mosely, a Jesuit, established the church in 1765 on a farm north of Easton in Cordova.
 St. Joseph Church was the second Catholic Church in Talbot County; a chapel at Doncaster was the first.
-Father Mosley explained the foundation in a letter to his sister:

-It's a Mission that ought to have been settled above these sixty years past by means of the immense trouble and excessive rides it hade given our gentlemen that lived next to it; till these days no one would undertake it, wither for want to resolution of fear of the trouble, notwithstanding it had contributed to the death of several of ours and had broken the constitution of everyone who went down to it; although it was but twice a year, except calls to the sick.
-I was deputed in August 1764 to settle a new place in the midst of this mission’ accordingly, I set off for those parts of the country; I examined the situation of every congregation within sixty miles of it; and, before the end of the year, I came across the very spot, as providence would have it, with land to be sold, nigh the center of the whole that was to be tended.
-I purchased the land, and took possession in March following.

 The church had additions built in 1845 and in 1903 (the cloverleaf apse at the left where the altar is now).
-Father Mosley and other priest are buried under the church floor.
+Father Mosley and other priests are buried under the church floor.

-St. Joseph Church hosts an annual Jousting Tournament the first Wednesday of August.
-Bob Connolly of Easton said "the event has been at St. Joseph for the past 142 years.
-The only time the event was canceled was in 1918, due to many of the riders' involvement in World War I." Lewis Plugge a Cordova resident has jousted at St. Joseph for 40 years, and remembered going to Old St. Jose (locals call the church) and "loading up the horses in the back of a farm truck because we did not own a horse trailer."
-Jousting is also Maryland's official state sport.
+St. Joseph Church hosts an annual jousting tournament on the first Wednesday of August.
+The event has been held at St. Joseph for the past 142 years.
+The only time the event was canceled was in 1918, due to many of the riders' involvement in World War I.